karisigurd4/DocumentLab/Documentation/RealeaseNotes.md

   * Added support for logical or || in text type or capture
   * Query page SubSet (Top, Bottom, Left, Right)
   * Table analyzer component and language extension
+* FluentQuery
+  * Added support for logical or operator on text type or capture
+  * Added support for subset
 * Bugfixes
   * Fixed bug where text type was not validated when using parameters
   * Fixed bug where Json serialization of results could fail when interpretation results were empty